');

 About Kingston, PA

-Kingston is a mid-sized city in Pennsylvania with a population of 13,333 residents.
-The median household income is $53,885 per year, which is near the national average.
-The median age in Kingston is 36.8 years.
+Kingston is a mid-sized city located in Pennsylvania with a population of 13,333 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,885 per year, which is 28% below the national median of $75,149.
+The median age of 36.8 years is close to the US median age of 38.9 years.

 Cost of Living in Kingston, PA